syauqinrm/chef.io/README.md

 Chef Automate is the centralized management tool that integrates all Chef components, providing a complete view of your infrastructure.
 It offers a single platform where you can manage workflows, compliance, and visibility, making it easier for teams to collaborate.
 With Chef Automate, you can track changes, manage code pipelines, and monitor the status of your infrastructure from a central dashboard.

 Chef Automate also helps enforce compliance by providing automated checks to ensure that infrastructure aligns with defined policies.
 It allows users to view detailed insights, compliance reports, and the status of deployments, making it a vital tool for managing large-scale environments.
-With role-based access control (RBAC), Chef Automate ensures that changes are made only by authorized personnel, enhancing security and governance.
+With ``role-based access control (RB)``, Chef Automate ensures that changes are made only by authorized personnel, enhancing security and governance.

 ![](src/img/automate_architecture.svg)